Saturday, 31 October 2015

 Add the ginger paste and saute for 1 minute.
 Add the cumin powder, turmeric powder, salt.
 Saute for 1/2 a minute.
 Add the tomato sauce, mix well.

 Pour the dal and fold in well.
-Pour 1small cup water and the slitted green chillies.
+Pour 1small cup of water and the slitted green chillies.
 Let boil for few minutes.

-Now the Luchi.
+Now let us fry the the Luchi.

-With help of rolling pin and base, roll out small round shaped luchi.
+With help of the rolling pin and base, roll out small round shaped luchi.
 Apply little oil while rolling the luchis.

 Heat 100 ml oil in the wok.
 Here is the trick.
 The oil should not be too hot or towards cold.
-It should be moderate for fluffy luchi.
+It should be moderate for getting fluffy luchi.

-Serve hot with Cholar dal and rosogolla.
+Serve hot with the Cholar dal and rosogolla.

-Monday 19 October 2015
+Monday, 19 October 2015

 AMRIT RAS